cru153/cru153.github.io/_pages/1about_me.md

 ---

-I am exd3ee aka果汁小孩,chinese,live in beijing.
+I am exd3ee,chinese,live in beijing.

 I Believe science,it is the right way to understand the truth of the world.